 A synopsis of key indicators related to UC activities and impacts across the state.

-Joining the White House’s efforts to promote transparency, this brief provides a summary of how UC compares to other universities on critical measures regarding access, affordability and outcomes.
+This brief provides a summary of how UC compares to other universities on critical measures regarding access, affordability and outcomes.

 UC's impact on the state extends well beyond its campuses and laboratories.
 It touches every community throughout California.
 UC contributes extensively to the state’s growth and development through its public service mission.